NikDzub/tflocalstack/README.md

 9. Add a route from the priv_route_table to the NAT gateway
    dest = 0.0.0.0/24 target = NAT
    (now we can update stuf in the private sub)

+## Terraform / best practices / notes (editing..)

+Resources - Resource blocks represent one or more infrastructure objects in your Terraform configuration.
+Most Terraform providers have a number of different resources that map to the appropriate APIs to manage that particular infrastructure type